Locations:

 Treatment options may include:

-• Over-the-counter pain medications: Take as directed for pain relief and discomfort.
+• Over-the-counter (OTC) pain medications: Take acetaminophen or ibuprofen for pain relief (follow the instructions on the label).

-• Antibiotics: If your cyst becomes infected or tests show you have a sexually transmitted infection (STI), your healthcare provider may prescribe antibiotics.
+• Antibiotics: If your cyst becomes infected or tests show you have a sexually transmitted infection, your healthcare provider may prescribe antibiotics.

-• Marsupialization: The cyst is surgically opened and drained.
-Then, the surgeon will stitch the edges of the cyst wall to form a permanent open pocket or “pouch” for continuous drainage.
+• Marsupialization: Your healthcare provider opens and drains the cyst. opened and drained.
+Then, they stitch the edges of the cyst wall to form a permanent open pocket or “pouch” for continuous drainage.
 This is often helpful for recurrent Bartholin cysts.

-• Removal of the Bartholin’s gland: In extremely rare cases where treatment is not working, your healthcare provider may surgically remove the Bartholin glands.
+• Removal of the Bartholin gland: In extremely rare cases where treatment isn’t working, your healthcare provider may surgically remove the Bartholin glands.

 Treatment for a Bartholin cyst should be directed by your healthcare provider.
-Even if it’s a treatment option that can be done at home, it’s best to talk to your provider first.
-Do not try to drain or squeeze a cyst as this could cause infection and make your symptoms worse.
+Even if it’s a treatment option you can do at home, it’s best to talk to your provider first.
+Don’t try to drain or squeeze a cyst as this could cause infection and make your symptoms worse.

-It is common for Bartholin cysts to resolve on their own.
+It’s common for Bartholin cysts to heal on their own.
 Most healthcare providers will recommend sitz baths to manage symptoms.
 If a cyst drains or bursts on its own, this is OK.
 Keep the area clean and dry to minimize the spread of infection.
-Do not squeeze or drain a Bartholin cyst yourself as this can cause infection.
+Don’t squeeze or drain a Bartholin cyst yourself as this can cause infection.
 Contact your healthcare provider if the cyst becomes painful, infected or lasts several weeks without signs of improvement.

 How long does a Bartholin cyst last?